ehgus/FrequencyMaxwell.jl/docs/src/manual/phantoms.md

 )
 ```

 These phantom utilities provide the foundation for electromagnetic simulations, enabling users to model complex geometries and material distributions with ease.
+All phantom functions return `Medium` objects that are directly compatible with the solver's `solve()` function.